 '''

 createCustomTable(

 FUN,

 restrict = NULL,

 className = "CustomTable",

 fullName = "Custom table",

+FUN.selection.details = NULL,

 where = topenv(parent.frame())

 )

 createCustomPlot(

 FUN,

 restrict = NULL,

 className = "CustomPlot",

 fullName = "Custom plot",

 where = topenv(parent.frame())

 )

 '''

 FUN A function that generates a data.frame or a ggplot, for createCustomTable and createCustomPlot respectively.
 See Details for the expected arguments. restrict Character vector of names of optional arguments in FUN to which the UI is re- stricted.
-If specified, only the listed arguments receive UI elements in the inter- face. className String containing the name of the new Panel class. fullName String containing the full name of the new class. where An environment indicating where the class and method definitions should be stored.
+If specified, only the listed arguments receive UI elements in the inter- face. className String containing the name of the new Panel class. fullName String containing the full name of the new class.
+FUN.selection.details Function generating a UI element that displays details about the current selection, if any. where An environment indicating where the class and method definitions should be stored.